Below are the official UEMS Emod Rules

 U.) The maximum roof length will be 57” inches with a minimum roof length of 40” inches.

 V.) The nose piece must not exceed 42”-inches in width, centered between the frame rails and must not extend past the leading edge of the front bumper.
-The MD3 modified nose and Dominator nose will be legal in 2015.
+The MD3 modified nose and Dominator nose are legal.
 All aluminum fabricated nose pieces can have a 3” lip on each side of nose piece (length of the nose).
 The nose piece must not extend past the leading edge of the front bumper.
 Farthest point of nose/bumper cannot be no more than 42” from center of front wheel hub.
 The nose piece must have a minimum of four (4”) inches from the ground to the bottom edge of the nose piece.
 Noses must be flat from top to bottom (No curving of nosepiece).

 Three (3) spoiler supports may be used; this includes side spoilers.
 The spoiler supports and side spoilers shall be same height as spoiler in the back and 2” inches tall in the front with a maximum total length of 24” inches at the bottom.